17 Best Female Ukulele Players

 2. Taimane Gardner

 When we speak of female ukulele players, the list remains incomplete without mentioning Taimane Gardner.
-She’s a talented Hawaiian ukulele virtuoso and composer who captures the audience’s hearts with his captivating music.
+She’s a talented Hawaiian virtuoso and composer who captures the audience’s hearts with his captivating music.

 3. Taylor Swift